suborbital/docs/website/docs/atmo/runnable-api/introduction.md

 ## The Runnable interface

-The first and most basic part of the Runnable API is the `Runnable` interface (also known as a Rust trait or Swift protocol).
+The first and most basic part of the Runnable API is the `Runnable` interface.
 Every Runnable you write will provide an instance of an object that conforms to this interface.
-It is very simple, and only requires one method, `run`.
+It requires only one method: `run`.

 <MultiLanguageCodeBlock>